margols/330-PLP/README.md

 ## Syntax Basics
 ### Comments and Delimitators
 - The symbol % can be used to comment
-- ; is used to end a line, it is not required but hides the output of the line
+- ; is used to end a line, it is not required but hides the output of the line in the terminal
 ``` cadence
 %this is how you write a comment
 x = 78;